Jean Callahan, Esq., MSW

 Paul G. Fleishmann

 Paul Fleishmann joined Brookdale in 1993.
-He has more than 25 years of experience in the fields of communications, media, print and electronic publishing, website design and management, and special events and conference planning.
-Prior to joining Brookdale, Paul spent nearly a decade in the radio, television, video and advertising industries where his work included writing, producing and directing commercial and public service announcements, video editing, producing multi-media productions and managing the distribution of network syndicated programs.
+He has more than 25 years of experience in the fields of communications, media, print and electronic publishing, website design and management, and special events and conference planning logistics.
+Prior to joining Brookdale, Paul spent nearly a decade in the radio, television, video and advertising industries where his work included writing, producing and directing commercial and public service announcements, video editing, producing multi-media productions and managing the distribution of syndicated network television programs.

 Paul has a Bachelor of Arts in Television and Radio Broadcasting from SUNY College at Buffalo and an Associate in Applied Science and Broadcast Telecommunications from Suffolk County Community College.